What Go Got Right and Wrong: A Thoughtful Look Back

 go doSomething()

-// Who owns this goroutine and when does it stop?
+// ...who owns this? when does it stop?

 My Overall Take

-When I Recommend Go
+When I Reach for Go

-- Backend services and APIs
+- Backend services and APIs where readability and team velocity matter

-- Cloud-native and infrastructure tooling
+- Cloud-native infrastructure tooling (the ecosystem here is phenomenal)

 When I Look Elsewhere

-- GUI or frontend-heavy applications
+- Anything GUI or frontend-heavy

 Understanding why Go made the choices it did makes it much easier to decide when it belongs in your next project.
+Go find out. 🎉